Facebook cuts off Russian disinformation campaign in Ukraine

 More than 350 civilians have died and 1,684 have been wounded since Russia launched a full-scale invasion of Ukraine four days ago, the Ukrainian government said Sunday.

-The company also said that it had also taken action against a hacking group called Ghostwriter, which had targeted Ukrainian military, journalists, and other public officials.
-The hacking group typically targets people by sending malware to their email and hoping they will click on it, allowing the group to take over their social media profiles.
+The company also said that it had taken action against a hacking group called Ghostwriter, which had successfully targeted Ukrainian military, journalists, and other public officials.
+The hacking group typically targets people by sending malicious links to their email and hoping they will click on it, allowing the group to take over their social media profiles.

-The company said it had detected attempts to get the compromised social media accounts to post YouTube videos portraying Ukrainian troops as weak and surrendering to Russia, including one video claiming to show Ukrainian soldiers coming out of a forest while flying a white flag of surrender.
+The company said it had detected attempts to get the compromised social media accounts to post YouTube videos portraying Ukrainian troops as weak and surrendering to Russia, including a video claiming to show Ukrainian soldiers coming out of a forest while flying a white flag of surrender.

+Facebook’s services, which also include WhatsApp, continued to be blocked or slowed down over the weekend in Russia, causing users there to switch to Telegram, according to a person familiar with the situation in Russia, who declined to be named because of safety issues.

+Netblocks, the civil society group which monitors Internet traffic worldwide, reported late Sunday that Facebook had been severely restricted by Russian Internet providers, making it so that content either no longer loads or loads extremely slowly, the group said.
+People can use special software to bypass some of the restrictions, Netblocks said, but most people do not have access to it.